 Electronic mail mimics the traditional physical mail.
-The goal is providing a mail messages delivery system between users in off-line mode (non-interactive).
+The goal is providing a mail messages delivery system between users, in off-line and noninteractive mode.
 The main difference is messages are not physically written in paper.

-One characteristic feature of mail systems is the destination user may not be present at the time the message arrives (off-line), therefore a place is required for the postman (mailing system) to place the messages until the user appears to read them.
+One notorious feature of mail systems is the destination user may not be present when the message arrives (off-line mode), therefore a place is required for the postman (the mailing system) to deposit messages until the user appears to read them.

 Thus, like in a physical mail system, every user must have a personal storage place for messages intended to him.
-The mailing system's (postman's) role is depositing there messages intended for that user.
-This personal storing place for messages is, of course, known as the mail-box.
+The mailing system's (postman's) role is depositing there the messages intended for that user.
+This personal storing place for messages is, of course, known as the mail-